 As you have already read, to create the future, you need to know and learn the past, therefore, before diving deep into the topic, let’s look at the history of different programming models that led to the development of RAP.

 Classic/ Traditional ABAP programming model

-With the introduction of Core Data Services, SAP HANA for ABAP was able to utilize the development capabilities and data modeling infrastructure.
+With the introduction of Core Data Services, SAP HANA for ABAP was able to utilize the development capabilities and data modelling infrastructure.
 CDS views are virtual data models of SAP HANA which allow access to tables of the HANA database.
 Data models based on CDS are semantically rich and can be used for all application domains.
-But since CDS views are read-only, transactional services could not be performed.
+But since CDS views are read-only, transactional services could not be performed using this model.
 Also, the onus of implementing OData services was on developers.
-For overcoming these shortcomings another model which allowed ABAP developers to build Fiori applications was introduced.
+For overcoming these shortcomings, another model which allowed ABAP developers to build Fiori applications was introduced.

 ABAP Programming model for SAP Fiori

-The essential characteristic of this model is that it reduces coding complexity to expose CDS view as an OData service to the gateway by performing a so-called auto-exposure process.
-The ABAP programming model for SAP Fiori is available with the release 7.5 and above of SAP NetWeaver AS for ABAP.
-This model is based on modern technologies like CDS, BOPF( Business Object Processing Framework), and SAP Gateway services using SEGW to expose a CDS data model as an OData service.
-Also, the SAP Fiori model enables ABAP developers to create Fiori applications using just ABAP.
+The essential characteristic of this model is that it reduces coding complexity to implement gateway services as CDS views and these views can then be exposed as OData services.
+The ABAP programming model for SAP Fiori is available with the release 7.5 and above of ABAP platform.
+This model is based on modern technologies like CDS, BOPF( Business Object Processing Framework) and SAP Gateway services, and it uses SEGW to expose a CDS data model as an OData service.
+Also, SAP Fiori model enables ABAP developers to create Fiori applications using just ABAP.

 ABAP RESTful Programming Model

 ABAP RAP specifies an architecture for developing SAP HANA-optimized OData services from start to finish.
 It enables the creation of a wide range of Fiori applications and publishing APIs.